 Note: Depending on the kind of wood and finish, the cost per square foot of hardwood flooring can be higher than any other flooring option.

-Note: Low-priced laminate floors are usually cheap for a reason.
-They often have adhesives that emit harmful VOCs.
-Be sure to choose a renowned flooring store that deals in high-quality laminate wood flooring.
+Note: Low-priced laminate floors are usually cheap because they have adhesives that emit harmful VOCs.
+Be sure to choose a flooring store that deals in high-quality laminate wood flooring.

 Although not a typical flooring option, floor mats can prove helpful if you have carpet or hardwood already installed in your kid’s room.
 They provide a safe and comfortable place for children to crawl, walk, and play while protecting the floor underneath.
 They are also easy to clean, and in case one gets ripped or damaged, you can simply replace it with a new one.